mahdic200/weava/docs/source/installation.rst

 Do the same for your PostgreSQL's port and host and database name in ``DB_PORT``, ``DB_HOST`` and ``DB_DBNAME`` variables respectively .

-Congratulations ! you are done setting up your very first project with **GoFiber-Template** !
+Congratulations ! you are done setting up your very first project with **Weava** !